AvePoint/cloud-api/docs/docs/services-and-features/insights/sites/siteOverview.md

 ### Query Parameters

 The API supports several query parameters to refine and customize the data retrieval process.
-These parameters allow users to specify the risk level, next link, and other criteria to filter the results effectively.
+These parameters allow users to specify the risk level and next link to filter the results effectively.

 | Parameter | Description                              | Type    | Required? |
 |-----------|------------------------------------------|---------|-----------|